iamklevy/iamklevy/README.md

 Welcome to my GitHub profile!

 ### About Me
-I'm a computer science graduate, model, and creative entrepreneur behind **KLEVY**, a swimwear and fashion brand based in Egypt.
+I'm a computer science graduate, model, and creative entrepreneur behind [KLEVY](https://klevyofficial.com), a swimwear and fashion brand based in Egypt.
 I'm passionate about technology, design, and building digital and physical experiences that stand out.

 - 🔭 I’m currently working on:
   - A full-stack event booking system using React, Node.js, and MongoDB